AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 ```

 {% hint style="warning" %}
- When running the Boilerplate, you might see some errors related to an incorrect password, to solve this you need to backup your `data-dir/keys/` folder and start with an empty folder.
+ When running the Boilerplate, you might see some errors related to an incorrect password, to solve this, you need to backup your `data-dir/keys/` folder and start with an empty keys folder.
+Once you've cleaned the keys, stop and restart the node with the ```dotnet run``` command.
  {% endhint %}

-At this point the smart contracts have been deployed and are ready to be called.
+At this point the smart contracts have been deployed and are ready to be called (Boilerplate has a functionning API).
 You should see the node's logs in the terminal and see the node producing blocks.
 You can now stop the node by killing the process (usually **control-c** or **ctrl-c** in the terminal).

-#### Run some tests
+#### Run tests

 Boilerplate makes it easy to write unit tests for your contracts.
 Here we'll take the tests of the Hello World contract included in Boilerplate as an example.
 To run the tests, simply navigate to the **AElf.Contracts.HelloWorldContract.Test** folder and run: